satvik007vk/Calisma_LR/Workflow.md

 ### Preparing Dataset

 - [x] Scale the Variables using Standard/Min-Max Scaling.
+- [ ] #TODO - remove outliers
 - [x] Split the variables into train-test by a time to avoid overlap of both the sets.
 - [x] Feed them into the ML models multiple linear regression, XG boost, random forest.

 Questions:
-- should the predictands ('lwp' and 'clf') be scaled as well?)
+- should the predictands ('lwp' and 'clf') be scaled as well?
 - What is the effort value of trying to do a better split (Rolling window split, timeseries split etc.)- https://medium.com/@mouadenna/time-series-splitting-techniques-ensuring-accurate-model-validation-5a3146db3088
 - There are only a few correlated variables (rh850-q850 (0.9),tcwv-q700,q850,rh700 (0.8)- but these are not handled now in preprocessing.
 Should some preprocessing involve changing these?